Behold: The Blooper Burger. Your Arteries Will Clog Just Thinking About It

 In reality, the concoction was inspired by a conversation between Smithing and another chef about what would be good on a burger.

-"We wanted something that would be a fun, exciting and different — something that would make people go 'wow,' " Smithing says.
+"We wanted something that would be fun, exciting and different — something that would make people go 'wow,' " Smithing says.
 (You can hear more about the Blooper Burger by clicking the play button above.)

 Across the country, concession stands are reinventing stadium dining experiences, concocting crazy menu items for patrons to eat at their seats.

-In April, we reported on the bulgogi hoagie – Korean beef served with onions and kimchi cheese (known as "kimcheez whiz") – as well as a hot dog with piles of pastrami, sauerkraut and spicy mustard.
-Both are served at Nationals Park in Washington, D.C.
+In April, we reported on the bulgogi hoagie — Korean beef served with onions and kimchi cheese (known as "kimcheez whiz") — as well as a hot dog with piles of pastrami, sauerkraut and spicy mustard.
+Both are served at Nationals Park in Washington.

 On Twitter, we also asked for your most outrageous stadium meals — and you delivered.
 Here's a sample of what you've eaten at stadiums across the country, including these nachos at Comerica Park, home of the Detroit Tigers.